-In aggregate, the total remuneration paid to the top three key management personnel in financial year ended 31 December 2023 is S\$66,603.
+In aggregate, the total remuneration paid to the top three key management personnel (excluding Executive Director) in financial year ended 31 December 2024 is \$\$165,751.

-There is no employee in the Group who is an immediate family member of a director or the CEO, and whose remuneration exceeds \$\$100,000 during the financial year ended 31 December 2023.
+There is no employee in the Group who is an immediate family member of a director or the CEO, and whose remuneration exceeds S\$100,000 during the financial year ended 31 December 2024.

-The Company has not implemented any employee share scheme during the financial year ended 31 December 2023.
+The Company has not implemented any employee share scheme during the financial year ended 31 December 2024.